sipostudent/Space-Riddle-Brain-Teaser-/README.md

 - Colour-overlay – a large background image overlayed with translucent color and text.

-  - Body
+  - Body :pencil2:

 #### Font

-- Being as the website modelling is off a space theme, a square geometric sans-serif typeface choice was selected; thus, helping to emphasise a futuristic and sci-fi vibe to the displayed text content; a subjective opinion, of course.
+- Being as the website modelling is off a space theme, a square geometric sans-serif typeface choice was selected; thus, helping to emphasise a futuristic and sci-fi vibe to the displayed text content; a subjective opinion, of course. :pencil2:

 #### Navigation

-- Fixed navigation makes it easier for users to browse the website and increase retention: In some ways, it's a passive call to action; always visible, always available.
+- Fixed navigation makes it easier for users to browse the website and increase retention: In some ways, it's a passive call to action; always visible, always available. :straight_ruler:

 - Maintaining the logo visible increases brand value.
-Today there is an enormous number of apps, many with identical or similar features, so I feel that it’s vital to make a good impact on users and retain their interest, which can be all linked to a good brand image.
+Today there is an enormous number of apps, many with identical or similar features, so I feel that it’s vital to make a good impact on users and retain their interest, which can be all linked to a good brand image. :triangular_ruler:

 [**To top**](#Table-of-Contents)